berndverst/outlook-categorized/README.md

 # Outlook virtually categorized
-A simple tool to make Outlook / Office365 mail categories available as virtual folders on all devices and email clients
+A simple tool to make Outlook / Office365 mail categories available as virtual folders on all devices and email clients.

+*If you used labels in Gmail, switched to Outlook and used categories only to realize these do not sync across devices - this tool is for you!*

 **Visit: https://berndverst.github.io/outlook-categorized/**